 Identification of Specialist resources and private sector: There were discussions surrounding identification of technical agencies, companies and other resources beyond texts who would be able to provide technical support to cluster and shelter operations.
 However there was some concern that the cluster would be seem as endorsing some enterprises / NGOs over others.
 IFRC is also currently tasked with engagement with private sector (WEF) on behalf of the cluster.
 More discussion is required on this – and potential forwarding to SAG as a discussion point.

 Revision of technical texts.
 Subsequent to the meeting a revision of tents booklet and some other simple shelter documents were discussed.
-These could be added to the workpan at a later stage – keeping the workplan simple at the moment to ensure that it is realistic and can be delivered upon.
+These could be added to the workplan at a later stage – keeping the workplan simple at the moment to ensure that it is realistic and can be delivered upon.